ThreeTen/threetenbp/README.md

 #### FAQs

-1. What version of JDK 8 does this project map to?
+1. What version of Java SE 8 does this project map to?
-This project currently maps to the M7 milestone.
+This project currently maps to the expected contents of release Java SE 8u20.

 2. Will the backport be kept up to date?
-There will be a release matching the final JDK 8 version.
+There are no plans for further releases.
-There may or may not be further updates between now and then.
+However if bugs are found, or pull requests received then a release may occur.

 3. Is this project derived from OpenJDK?
 No. This project is derived from the Reference Implementation previously hosted on GitHub.